 Despite that, it's worth bearing in mind this project will be helping people who are struggling for money.
 So if you can afford to, give a decent donation so it can continue to operate.

 Buying food and drink at chains such as Starbucks is rarely MoneySaving, but some offer decent discounts if you time your visit for just before they close.

 If you live or work in the capital (or are simply visiting), there are a number of London-based eateries offering discounts at the end of the day, including the Harrods food hall.
 See our Cheap things to do in London guide for the full list.

 Too Good To Go aims to reduce food waste and save you money at the same time.
 It hooks you up with local cafés, bakeries and restaurants which have leftover food at the end of the day, and lets you buy it at a discounted rate.

-Once you've selected the meal you want, you pay via the app.
-Then simply visit the location during the set collection time to pick up your food (you'll need to check this on the app, as the collection time varies from place to place).
+Once you've selected the store you want to rescue food from, you pay via the app.
+Then simply visit the location during the set collection time to pick up your bag (you'll need to check this on the app, as the collection time varies from place to place).

-When we checked for deals near MSE Towers, we found a 'magic' sushi box from Yo Sushi for £3.50; boxes are normally £5+.
+When we checked for deals near MSE Towers, we found a 'magic bag' from Yo Sushi for £3.50 (its sushi boxes are normally £5+).
 It says staff will fill this up with whatever is left over at the end of the day.

-The app was launched in the UK in 2016 and currently lists food in 15 cities across England, Wales and Scotland, including London, Birmingham, Edinburgh, Oxford and Swansea.
-Over 600 businesses have signed up to offer discounted food.
-See the map on Too Good To Go's homepage for all venues and locations available.
+The app was launched in the UK in 2016 and currently lists food in most cities across England, Wales and Scotland, including London, Birmingham, Edinburgh, Oxford and Swansea.
+More than 3,200 businesses have signed up to offer discounted food.

 'Yellow sticker' discounts are when a supermarket's reduced items to clear, and they've been slapped with... well, the clue's in the name.
 If you can find something you're looking for with a yellow sticker on, fantastic – grab it and use it quickly as it's a saving on perfectly good nosh.